 - Initially, some bleeding, localized swelling, tenderness or bruising.

-- During healing: Some discoloration, itching, secretion of a whitish-yellow fluid (not pus) that will form crust on the jewelry.
-The tissue may tighten around the jewelry as it heals.
+- During healing: Some discoloration, itching, and secretion of a whitish-yellow fluid (not

 What to Do

-Use either one or both of the following solutions for cleaning body piercings:
+Use either one of the following solutions for cleaning body piercings:

 Cleaning Instructions for Body Piercings

-- WASH your hands thoroughly prior to cleaning or touching on or near your piercing.
+- WASH your hands thoroughly prior to cleaning or touching your piercing.

 What to Avoid